Quick start

 Emoji insertion didn't trigger.

-Three causes, in order of likelihood: (1) you're in Legal mode (switch with Apa speech mode); (2) you didn't say the word "emoji" at the end of the phrase; (3) the name isn't in the table — try a more common synonym.
+Three causes, in order of likelihood: (1) you're in Dictation mode (switch with Apa prose); (2) you didn't say the word "emoji" at the end of the phrase; (3) the name isn't in the table — try a more common synonym.

 Caps lock won't turn off.